Spaces Related to Virtual Artin Groups: The Salvetti complex and the AP reflection subgroups

 To summarize, the goal of this subsection was to construct the Salvetti complex for the Coxeter graph $\widehat{\Gamma}$, thereby creating a space with the fundamental group isomorphic to $\A[\widehat{\Gamma}]=\KVA[\Gamma]$.
-This process involved attaching a cell for each spherical type parabolic subgroup of $\widehat{\W}$.
-We discovered that these subgroups could be interpreted as specific (spherical type) reflection subgroups of $\W[\Gamma]$, termed AP spherical type reflection subgroups.
+This process involved attaching a cell for each spherical-type parabolic subgroup of $\widehat{\W}$.
+We discovered that these subgroups could be interpreted as specific (spherical-type) reflection subgroups of $\W[\Gamma]$, termed AP spherical-type reflection subgroups.
 This insight allowed us to re-frame the entire CW-complex construction in terms of AP reflection subgroups of $\W[\Gamma]$, sidestepping the complexities associated with $\widehat{\Gamma}$ and $\widehat{\W}=\W[\widehat{\Gamma}]$.
-Consequently, we derived a cell complex $\Sigma(\Gamma)$ such that $\pi_1(\Sigma)\cong \KVA[\Gamma]$ for every Coxeter graph $\Gamma$.
+Consequently, we derived a cell complex $\Sigma(\Gamma)$ such that $\pi_1(\Sigma(\Gamma))\cong \KVA[\Gamma]$ for every Coxeter graph $\Gamma$.